Optimized projection-free algorithms for online learning: construction and worst-case analysis: Constructive approach to optimized regret bounds

-In this section we present how to leverage semidefinite programming~\cite{vandenberghe1996semidefinite} to jointly design and analyze online Frank--Wolfe-type algorithms~\eqref{eq:OFW_general} numerically in a variety of settings.
+In this section we present how to leverage semidefinite programming~\cite{vandenberghe1996semidefinite} to jointly design and analyze OFW-type algorithms~\eqref{eq:OFW_general} numerically in a variety of settings.
 Section~\ref{s:wc_regret_construction} is dedicated to the computation of regret bounds, and Section~\ref{s:opt_param} focuses on joint parameter optimization.
-Those techniques are then leveraged in Section~\ref{s:numercis} to provide strong numerical evidence on the regret behaviors of different variations of online Frank--Wolfe-type algorithms.
-Finally, Section~\ref{sec:design_proof_theo} explains how to construct proofs such as that of Section~\ref{sec:theo_proof}.